 - Keep in touch with your support network, including friends and family at home.
 Also, reach out to friends and fellow participants abroad.
 Whether on your program or elsewhere, they may be dealing with similar emotions and be able to relate or offer advice.

-- Remember to eat and get enough sleep.
-Jet lag and exhaustion can impact mood.
+- Remember to eat healthy food and get enough sleep.
+Jet lag and exhaustion can have real impacts on both your mood and your physical health.

 - If you choose to drink alcohol, be mindful of your use.
-Alcohol may affect you differently when in another place.
+Alcohol may exacerbate emotions and some of the other challenges presented by a new environment.

 - Remember, culture shock is normal.

 - Consult your on-site staff.
-On-site program staff are there to ensure your success abroad and should be your first go-to if you feel extra support would be helpful, are concerned about adjusting, or are having issues adjusting.
-They have had experience working with those who have had similar emotions and can provide support and resources as you adjust to this new experience.
+They are there to ensure your success abroad and should be your first go-to if you feel extra support would be helpful, are concerned about adjusting, or are having issues adjusting.
+They have experience in this area and can provide support and resources as you adjust to this new experience.

 - Consider additional mental health support.